thaind0/vectorscan/README.md

 The various other APIs such as stream- and vector-based matching are not exposed.
 Other features too, like the Chimera PCRE library, test code, benchmark code, and supporting utilities are disabled.

-The source of Vectorscan 5.4.8 is included here in the `vectorscan` directory.
+The source of Vectorscan 5.4.11 is included here in the `vectorscan-sys` directory.
-The source of Boost version 1.83.0 is also included in the `vectorscan/include/boost` directory.

 The Vectorscan sources were patched for a few reasons: